pchorus/myfrontendstack.com/posts/using-angular-s-async-pipe-to-avoid-unsubscribe.md

 ## The AsyncPipe

 To make observables easier to use within components the AsyncPipe exists.
-It can be used directly within your component's html template.
+It can be used directly within your component's HTML template.
 The AsyncPipe calls `subscribe()` automatically and returns the emitted values.
 When the component is destroyed, it automatically calls `unsubscribe()`.
 Even if a new observable is assigned to the variable used with the async pipe,